We need to talk about transport and health....

 There is an urgent need to resolve competing planning imperatives.
 Growth and economic development have greater regulatory weight than health.
 In fact many economic imperatives detract from health promotion.

-There is a wealth of studies on the links between health, transport and the built environment, but there is little direct guidance.
+There are a wealth of studies on the links between health, transport and the built environment, but there is little direct guidance.

 This means that many local decision-makers and planners are cautious about acting, albeit in response to government imperatives, to design ‘healthy cities’ when the evidence is limited.